 We anticipate that we will continue to fund our investment activities on a long-term basis through a combination of debt and additional equity capital.
 The Fund is a licensed SBIC, and has the ability to issue debentures guaranteed by the SBA at favorable interest rates.
 Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC can have outstanding at any time debentures guaranteed by the SBA in an amount up to twice its regulatory capital.
-The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC as of March 31, 2012 was \$150.0 million.
+The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC as of March 31, 2013 was \$150.0 million.
 Debentures guaranteed by the SBA have fixed interest rates that approximate prevailing 10-year Treasury Note rates plus a spread and have a maturity of ten years with interest payable semi-annually.
-The principal amount of the SBA debentures, which had a weighted average interest rate of 4.9%.
-Based on its \$75.0 million of regulatory capital as of March 31, 2012, the Fund has the current capacity to issue up to an additional \$31.0 million of SBA debentures.
+The principal amount of the SBA debentures is not required to be paid before maturity but may be pre-paid at any time.
+As of March 31, 2013, the Fund had \$144.5 million of outstanding SBA debentures, which had a weighted average interest rate of 4.6%.
+Based on its \$75.0 million of regulatory capital as of March 31, 2013, the Fund has the current capacity to issue up to an additional \$5.5 million of SBA debentures.
 For more information on the SBA debentures the Fund has issued, please see Note 6 to our consolidated financial statements.

-We intend to apply for a second SBIC license through which we may issue more SBA debentures to fund additional investments; however, we can make no assurances that, if we do apply, the SBA will approve such application.
-The SBA regulations currently limit the amount that is available to be borrowed by the Fund to \$150.0 million.
-If we apply and are approved by the SBA for a second SBIC license, the maximum amount of outstanding SBA debentures for two or more SBICs under common control cannot exceed \$225.0 million.
+On October 15, 2012, the Company submitted an application to the SBA for a second SBIC license, after receiving a "Green Light" letter from the SBA on July 30, 2012 allowing the Company to proceed with such an application for a second SBIC license through which we may issue more SBA debentures to fund additional investments.
+However, we can make no assurances that the application process will be completed successfully or that the SBA will approve such application.
+If we are approved by the SBA for a second SBIC license, the maximum amount of outstanding SBA debentures for two or more SBICs under common control cannot exceed \$225.0 million.
 However, as a BDC, we are generally required to meet a coverage ratio of total assets to total senior securities, which include borrowings and any preferred stock we may issue in the future, of at least 200.0%.
 This requirement limits the amount that we may borrow.
-We have received exemptive relief from the SEC to allow us to exclude any indebtedness guaranteed by the SBA and issued by the Fund from the 200.0% asset coverage requirements, which, in turn, will enable us to fund more investments with debt capital.
+We have received exemptive relief from the Securities and Exchange Commission, or the SEC, to allow us to exclude any indebtedness guaranteed by the SBA and issued by the Fund from the 200.0% asset coverage requirements, which, in turn, will enable us to fund more investments with debt capital.
+However, we have not received exemptive relief for any debt that may be incurred under a second SBIC license, if granted.